If you have had a botched Botox treatment, you should talk to one of our cosmetic surgery solicitors about Botox compensation claims.

 Any kind of Botox injury may merit a personal injury claim.

 An unskilled or negligent Botox provider could cause a Botox injury by injecting Botox too deeply into the face, damaging other structures and causing facial disfigurements such as drooping eyelids or facial paralysis.

-Botox injections that are delivered superficially into the skin rather than deeper into the facial muscles can cause trauma and potentially significant scarring.
+Botox injections that are delivered superficially into the skin rather than deeper into the facial muscles can cause trauma and side effects like potentially significant scarring.

 Carrying out a Botox procedure in the eye area requires particular care to avoid unwelcome side effects.
-If performed badly a Botox injection in this area could cause minor eye injuries.
+If performed badly a Botox injection in this area could cause minor eye injuries and vision problems.